• Skip to main content

 Simple Car Shock Alarm Circuit

-Last Updated on March 17, 2021 by Swagatam 6 Comments
+Last Updated on January 2, 2024 by Swagatam 6 Comments

 Introduction

 Today most of the cars are equipped with this type of security feature where an alarm is raised in an event of a shock or a hit made over the car body.
-The article explains a very simple and cheap car shock alarm circuit which costs hardly 1/2 a dollar yet performs the actions reasonably accurately.

-The working Principle of the Shock alarm
+The working Principle of the Shock alarm.

 The principle employed here is pretty basic, a mic is used to sense the impact, the sensed output is amplified by a transistorized amplifier.